Alcohol and Controlled Substances Policy

 - Support and encourage faculty to incorporate education about drugs and alcohol into the curriculum where appropriate.

 - A partial list of off campus resources includes: United Way Information and Referral Department, Edgewood Treatment Center/St. John’s Mercy Medical Center, Black Alcohol Drug Service, Alcoholics Anonymous and Narcotics Anonymous, and Al-Anon Family Groups.
-A more inclusive list of off-campus resources is available in the Counseling office.
+A more inclusive list of off-campus resources is available in the Counseling Center or Health and Wellness Office.

 - Employees and their families can personally or with the help of the Office of Human Resources contact the Personnel Assistance Services – Employee Assistance Program for assistance in drug and alcohol assessment and care.